ichim/LeafletForBlazor-NuGet/RTM configs/Readme.md

             };

-2.configuring the zoom level of the RealTimeMap view:
+- configuring the zoom level of the RealTimeMap view:

               RealTimeMap.LoadParameters parameters = new RealTimeMap.LoadParameters()
               {
                  zoomLevel = 18
               };

-3. scale of view map:
+- scale of view map:

                RealTimeMap.LoadParameters parameters = new RealTimeMap.LoadParameters()
                {